 Nobody needs to get VVS diamonds unless they really want to, or are looking in higher carat weights.
 And those that usually want to have 1) the wallet for it and are 2) usually interested in the rarity and value of the diamond.

-Since lab diamonds have a much worse resale/trade in value, VVS lab diamonds don't make a great option for someone looking for these things.
+Since even the best lab grown diamonds have a much worse resale/trade in value, VVS lab diamonds don't make a great option for someone looking for these things.
 It’s hard to recommend laboratory diamonds as an investment.

 The VVS lab grown diamonds at Clean Origin undoubtedly cost less than a mined diamond of the same grade.
 In fact, they'll cost less than natural VS diamonds.

 Although diamond price can fluctuate let’s try to do a quick price comparison.
 The price of a 1 carat ideal cut VVS2 diamond with H color is going to run you at around $1800-$2000.
 For a VVS1 diamond of the same grades, you're looking at about $2000-2300.
 That's way less than a mined diamond!
 But it also kinda defeats the purpose of a VVS diamond.